ebru/image-manipulation/README.md

 * **image_file** is required.
 * At least a filter/watermark should be applied.
-* Applicable filters; blur, greyscale
+* Applicable filters: blur, greyscale

 **Response**